 Do you hate it when your husband’s difficult ex asks for something and your husband jumps on the yes wagon?
 Or, even worse, when she wants something seemingly unreasonable – and even though you can tell from a mile away that he’ll regret it – he still complies?

 You’re probably wondering, why on earth is he still being kind to her?
 Why is he still doing things for her after the way she treats him?
 Well, you might be surprised to find that in most cases, men are not being wimpy or sac-less.
 They’re being driven by their instincts.

 Here are six possible reasons your husband says yes to his ex when you think he should be saying no:

 - He doesn’t think he can win.
-Alison Armstrong, creator of Celebrating Men, Satisfying Women, suggests that for most men, if they don’t think they have a 90-95% chance of winning something or succeeding, they won’t even try.
+Alison Armstrong, the creator of Celebrating Men, Satisfying Women, suggests that for most men if they don’t think they have a 90-95% chance of winning something or succeeding, they won’t even try.
 It’s their instinct to conserve their energy for wins.
-This means if he has a history of losing court battles or being involved in long, drawn out conflicts with no resolution, he might just be too emotionally exhausted to bother.
+This means if he has a history of losing court battles or being involved in long, drawn-out conflicts with no resolution, he might just be too emotionally exhausted to bother.
 To him, it’s just easier to say “yes.”

 - It’s a habit.
 In some cases, it really is that simple.
 Seriously, after a man has been providing for a woman for so long, it can be a really hard habit to break.
 It’s very similar to him and his ex’s dysfunctional habit of fighting, which you’ve probably witnessed.
 That dynamic can take years to change or undo.